The Island

 Two and a half acres of low Caribbean island.
 Coconut palms, breadfruit, mango, and banana trees.
 Basil and cilantro in the kitchen garden.
 The kind of place where things grow whether you tend them or not.
 Concrete walkways between the houses that keep your feet dry when the afternoon rain rolls through.
 Three docks, one with a thatched-roof boat house.
 Hammocks where the breeze finds them.
 The water around the property runs from deep blue to mangrove green depending on where you are looking.
 Sunsets are over the water on the west side.
 Sunrises are over the water on the east.
 The sun moves all the way across the property between them.

 Two friendly island dogs live on the property and are always happy to play.
-If anyone in your group is allergic, we can move them to a neighboring island for the duration of your stay.
+If anyone in your group is allergic, the dogs can spend your stay on a neighboring island.

 Pets travel with you too.
 Bring yours and we will treat them like family.